hadirkhan10/chisel3-wiki/Multiple-Clock-Domains.md

   })

-  // This register is clocked against the module clock. val regClock = RegNext(stuff)
+  // This register is clocked against the module clock. val regClock = RegNext(io.stuff)

   withClockAndReset (io.clockB, io.resetB) {
     // In this withClock scope, all synchronous elements are clocked against io.clockB.
-    // Reset for flops in this domain is using explicitly provided reset io.resetB
+    // Reset for flops in this domain is using the explicitly provided reset io.resetB.

-    // This register is clocked against io.clockB. val regClockB = RegNext(stuff)
+    // This register is clocked against io.clockB. val regClockB = RegNext(io.stuff)
   }

-  // This register is also clocked against the module clock. val regClock2 = RegNext(stuff)
+  // This register is also clocked against the module clock. val regClock2 = RegNext(io.stuff)
 }
 ```